-An accused person may choose to have an indictable offence heard summarily to save themselves time and money in addition to guaranteeing a lower possible maximum penalty.
-A hearing in the Magistrates' Court will take much less time to be heard.
+In other words, it is pronounced in-DITE-able.
+You may wish to remember it phonetically, though, if it time to be heard.
 Legal costs will also be significantly less.
 The maximum term of imprisonment that can be given by the Magistrates' Court is two years for a single offence and five years for multiple offences, so there is less risk involved with a guilty verdict.
 In contrast, the County Court is only limited by maximum penalties set by legislation and general principles of sentencing.